angelinaturchyn/frontendassesment-ang/README.md

 This is a frontend assesment for a user creation form.

-User can be created by typing into the following fields:
+User can be created by typing into the following fields, and selecting from the dropdown menu options:

 - Full Name
 - Email